rejuvyesh/homepage/book-reviews.md

   *[Cloud Atlas](http://www.amazon.com/s?ie=UTF8&field-isbn=0340822783&page=1&rh=i:stripbooks)*                                                                                                           David Mitchell             ★★★★     2005   2013/06/13   I think connecting different short stories to make a single book is good idea. it worked well in <em>Accelerando</em> and it cleverly works here.
 If you are looking for some overarching plot, then look elsewhere.
 Even though the book takes a dystopian outlook towards the human future, you somehow forget that in the books inherent goodness.

+  *[Wired Love: A Romance of Dots and Dashes](https://encrypted.google.com/books?id=BjAOAAAAYAAJ)*                                                                                                        Ella Cheever Thayer        ★★★★     1879   2014/06/23   Gwern aptly described this as "nuttily modern" in his review.
+Anticipating everything we've come to expect from what goes online: from anonymous internet chat to cellphones (and that too in 1879).
+All in all a very amusing Victorian romance novel.

   *[The Wise Man's Fear (The Kingkiller Chronicle, \#2)](http://www.amazon.com/s?ie=UTF8&field-isbn=0756404738&page=1&rh=i:stripbooks)*                                                                   Patrick Rothfuss           ★★★★     2011   2013/08/13   Considering that Rothfuss worked with only fairly common tropes for a fantasy book, the series is still entertaining.
 Rothfuss is wonderful with the words, though it still seems that not much has happened.<br/>Looking forward for the next volume.